-Earn while you train to be a software engineer, and graduate with both a BSc and four years of work experience.
+Earn while you train to become a software engineer, and graduate with both a BSc and four years of work experience.

-Software engineers design, build and test high-quality software solutions.
-They apply engineering principles to all stages of the software development process, from requirements, analysis and design to development, always ensuring security is robust.
+Software engineers design, build and test high-quality software solutions, whilst always ensuring security is robust.
 They typically work as part of a collaborative team.

-This degree apprenticeship will give you all the skills and experience you need to work as a software engineer.
+This degree apprenticeship will provide you with the skills and experience you need to work as a software engineer.
 You’ll study part-time on campus at Queen Mary, learning alongside students on our standard BSc programmes.

-On the other days of the week, you’ll carry out work-based learning with one of our partner employers.
+On the other days of the week, you’ll learn on the job, with one of our partner employers.

-You apply for degree apprenticeships either through the National Apprenticeship Service or via the employer’s own website, rather than through UCAS.
+You apply for this degree apprenticeship through the National Apprenticeship Service, or via the employer’s own website, rather than through UCAS.

 Please note that all modules are subject to change.